openstack-archive/fuel-docs/pages/reference-architecture/0090-savanna.rst

 ------------------

 Savanna is a service for launching Hadoop clusters on OpenStack.
-It is designed to be vendor-agnostic and currently supports three distributions:
+It is vendor-agnostic and currently supports three distributions:
 Vanilla Apache Hadoop, Hortonworks Data Platform (HDP), and the Intel Distribution for Apache Hadoop (IDH).
 For Savanna usage guidelines, read the User Guide section of the